 That’s why the result is often very personal.
 It depends on what the photographer wants to show and tell about the topic.
 Especially independent documentaries funded by the photographer often have a personal angle.
 And the artistic vision is as important as showing the facts.

 Some photographers spend their whole life on one documentary work.

 Modern Documentary Photography

-The good thing is that you can start your own documentary in the street where you live.
+The good thing is that you can start your own documentary on the street where you live.
 You don’t have to travel all over the world to make it interesting and worthwhile.

 There are definitely differences and similarities.
 But both genres are important in the world of photography.
 Most photographers that practice one of the two genres also explore the other.

-If you want to start with one of the two genres then you’ll have to ask yourself: “What do I want?”.
+If you want to start with one of the two genres, you’ll have to ask yourself, “What do I want?”

 Both genres are very rewarding and highly regarded by society as well as art lovers.
 Don’t hesitate to jump into either one of the genres.